Party Planning Guide

 Settle on the date and time for your party.
 Try to schedule the party so that it doesn’t conflict with any major celebrations, holidays, or festivals.
 This way, you’ll have a better chance of people showing up.

-In the next article, we explain the benefits of hosting a wedding reception in our high-quality marquees.
+In the next article, we explain the benefits of hosting a wedding reception with our high-quality marquees.